With a seating capacity of almost 100,000, El Camp Nou is the largest stadium in Europe and a Mecca for football fans from around the world.

-At the first one (which is right at the start of the tour) you are handed a Barça shirt and scarf to pose with.
+At the first one, right at the start of the tour) you are handed a Barça shirt and scarf to pose with.

-The second one you get to pose with one of the team’s many trophies and at the last you pose in front of a green screen and they Photoshop in your favourite player from the current Barça squad.
+In the second one, you get to pose with one of the team’s many trophies, and at the last, you pose in front of a green screen, and they Photoshop in your favourite player from the current Barça squad.

-You can walk straight by if you want but I it’s good fun and there’s no obligation to buy the photos if you don’t want them.
+You can walk straight by if you want, but it’s good fun, and there’s no obligation to buy the photos if you don’t want them.

-At the end of the tour you are shown all the photos and can choose whether you want to purchase any prints.
-Prices range from €20 for one printed photo and all the photos in digital format to €60 for a souvenir album with 4 printed photos (you choose which ones) and all the photos in digital format.
+At the end of the tour, you are shown all the photos and can choose whether you want to purchase any prints.
+Prices range from €20 for one printed photo and all the photos in digital format to €60 for a souvenir album withfour4 printed photos (you choose which ones) and all the pictures in digital format.

-Incidentally, when I visited I chose not to purchase the photos and when I said that I wasn’t interested and walked off another member of staff asked me (in a relaxed and friendly manner) why I hadn’t purchased.
-When I replied that the photos were nice but I didn’t want to spend €20 on a print she asked me whether I’d be interested in buying all the photos in digital format for €10.
+Incidentally, when I visited, I chose not to purchase the photos, and when I said that I wasn’t interested and walked off, another staff member asked me (in a relaxed and friendly manner) why I hadn’t purchased them.
+When I replied that the photos were nice, but I didn’t want to spend €20 on a print, she asked me whether I’d be interested in buying all the pictures in digital format for €10.

 Camp Nou Map

 Have I missed anything?
-If you’ve something to add or if there’s anything else you need to know about the Camp Nou Experience tour please let me know in the comments section below.
+If you’ve something to add or if there’s anything else you need to know about the Camp Nou Experience, please let me know in the comments section below.